BestTimesToVisit.com Logo

 Grand Taxis (Large Taxis)

-These are typically older Mercedes sedans that operate on fixed routes between cities or to specific popular destinations outside Marrakech, like Essaouira or the Atlas Mountains.
-They are shared, meaning you'll wait until all seats are filled before departing.
+These are typically older Mercedes sedans that operate on fixed routes between cities or to specific destinations outside the main city center, like the airport or nearby towns.
+They wait until they are full before departing, so be prepared for a wait.

 Horse-drawn Carriages (Caleches)